YJDoc2/The-Transpiler-Project/project.md

 ## Stage 7

-how to create new class(struct), specifically those involving const elements?
+how to create new class(struct), specifically those involving const elements?<br />

-Added support for classes in for statements
+Added support for classes in for statements<br />
-Added support for classes in params
+Added support for classes in params<br />
-\# test20.c transpiled from test20.tpp for testing class type function params
+\# test20.c transpiled from test20.tpp for testing class type function params<br />

-Added support for classes in fn and method return types STILL UNSTABLE test for making sure expr combing works as expected on class types
+Added support for classes in fn and method return types<br />
+test for making sure expr combing works as expected on class types and other types<br />
+\# test21.c transpiled from test21.tpp for testing class type function return type and expr type verification<br />

-add support for accessing their methods, add support fot 'this', maybe use :: for method access
+add support for accessing their methods, add support fot 'this', maybe use :: for method access<br />

-add use syntax along with something like pragma once? change action input and print to accommodate classes Maybe merge add_var and add_array method in single as crate_class_var has done DO some formatting and pretty-printing of the parser and lexer
+add use syntax along with something like pragma once?<br />
+change action input and print to accommodate classes<br />
+Maybe merge add_var and add_array method in single as crate_class_var has done<br />
+DO some formatting and pretty-printing of the parser and lexer<br />